Stephen Fretwell returns with song 'Oval', announces album for summer

 Another wrote: “Waited years for this and not disappointed, just beautiful.”

-Fretwell’s last album was 2007’s Ivor Novello-nominated ‘Map On The Roof’.
+Fretwell’s last album was 2007’s Ivor Novello-nominated ‘Man On The Roof’.
 His debut mini-album ‘8 Songs’ was released in 2002 and was followed by ‘Magpie’ in 2004.
 He’s also released three EPs.

 News of new music was teased by Dan Carey’s cult label Speedy Wunderground last week (February 26) with a photo of the artist.
 The hashtag #FoundFretwell was used, referencing a fan tag about the longtime whereabouts of the elusive singer.